paradox183/TreasureChest/README.md

 The Fast Fishy is the swimmer in each age/gender group with the highest cumulative time improvement.
 This is NOT a net calculation and only factors in time improvements; for example, if a swimmer improves 3 seconds in one event and 4 seconds in another event, but adds 2 seconds in their third event, this is counted as a -7, not a -5.
 Additionally, if a swimmer is a repeat winner they are labeled as such, and the next eligible swimmer that isn't also a repeat winner gets the award as well.
 Produces one label per swimmer.

+# Try it for yourself

+See the code in action at https://armada.chestercharge.com.
+Feel free to use it in situ if it meets your team's needs.

 # Why Python?

 I originally wanted to do this in Node.js, but I started with the combo generator and had all manner of issues getting Node libraries to parse the session report.
 Python had more obvious turnkey solutions, so here we are.